ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/installation/index.rst

 ..
 NOTE::
-    RMG has been tested on the Python 2.5, 2.6, and 2.7 releases; dependency issues render it incompatible with Python 3.x releases
+    It is recommended that RMG be installed with Python 2.7, although it has been previously tested that Python 2.5 and 2.6 may also work.
+Dependency issues render it incompatible with Python 3.x releases.

 Recommended: Installation Using Anaconda